 The toilet can flush cat litter, but you shouldn’t do it.
 The litter contains a parasite called Toxoplasma gondii that puts the health of pregnant women at risk.
 It’s also bad for marine life.
 It’s better to keep it out of the toilet.

-Misconceptions can cause problems.
+These types of plumbing myths can cause problems.
 Knowing the truth is the first step to learning the proper, responsible use and maintenance of your plumbing system.

 8 Weird-But-True Things You Should Know About Plumbing, Goodhousekeeping.com